• Eiland begins his fourth season as the Royals' pitching coach in 2015...named to Ned Yost's staff on Oct. 25, 2011.

-• Under Eiland's direction, the 2013 Royals pitching staff led the American League with a 3.45 ERA, Kansas City's first ERA title since 1986...it was the club's best season ERA total since a 3.44 mark in 1978.
+• Under Eiland's direction, the Royals pitching staff has ranked in the top four in ERA in each of the last two seasons, which included leading the American League with a 3.45 ERA in 2013…it was Kansas City's first ERA title since 1986, and the lowest season average the team has produced since a 3.44 mark in 1978.

-• In his first year in Kansas City, Eiland helped guide the bullpen to a franchise-best 535 strikeouts, which set an American League record for strikeouts by a bullpen, surpassing the previous record of 527 by the 2001 Cleveland Indians...the entire pitching staff whiffed 1,177 batters.
+• In his first year with Kansas City, Eiland helped guide the bullpen to a franchise-best 535 strikeouts...the mark set an American League record for strikeouts by a bullpen, which was eclipsed by the Yankees' bullpen (571) in 2014...the entire pitching staff whiffed 1,177 batters.

-• He spent the 2011 season in the Tampa Bay Rays organization as a special assistant to Executive VP of Baseball Operations Andrew Friedman.
+• Spent the 2011 season in the Tampa Bay Rays' organization as a special assistant to Executive VP of Baseball Operations Andrew Friedman.

-• Served as the New York Yankees' Major League pitching coach for three seasons from 2008-2010, including the 2009 World Series champion club.
+• Served as the New York Yankees' Major League pitching coach for three seasons from 2008-10, including the 2009 club's World Series championship.

 • Led the pitching staff to improvements in club ERA over each of his three seasons on the bench in New York...saw a drop from 4.49 in 2007 to 4.28 in his first season of 2008, then to 4.26 in the championship season and finally to 4.06 in his final season in 2010.

-• Eiland's final two staffs in 2009 and 2010 held opponents to a .251 and .249 batting average, respectively...those totals were the second and third best totals for a Yankees club since 1982.
+• During Eiland's final two seasons, in 2009 and '10, the Yankees held opponents to a .251 and .249 batting average, respectively...those totals were the second- and third-best totals for a Yankees club since 1982.

 • Compiled a 12-27 record with a 5.74 ERA (373.0 IP, 238 ER)...underwent a pair of "Tommy John" surgeries, resulting in his retirement in 2002.